-Midterm Exam II (20%): There will be a 50 minute in-class midterm on Wednesday, November 6th.
+Midterm Exam (20%): There will be a 1-hour online midterm (via Sakai) on Wednesday, February 24th.

-Final Exam (30%): The 3-hour final exam will take place during the exam period on Tuesday, December 10th at 12pm.
+Final Exam (30%): The 3-hour final exam will take place during the exam period on Friday, May 14th at 12:00pm.
 It will be cumulative in the sense that all material from the first lecture to the last lecture is fair game.